opinti/spectral-multifidelity/README.md

 ### 3. High-fidelity data acquisition policy

-The method uses a small number of low- and high-fielity data pairs to update all low-fidelity data.
+The method updates all low-fidelity data using a small set of low- and high-fidelity data pairs.
-In the example above we picked random pairs, but we can design more effective strategies.
+In the previous example we selected random pairs, but we can design more effective strategies.
-For example, we can cluster the low-fidelity data and decide to 'acquire' high-fidelity data corresponding to the centroids of the clusters.
+For instance, we can cluster the low-fidelity data and decide to 'acquire' high-fidelity data corresponding to the centroids of the clusters.
-This will make sure that the acquired high-fidelity data cover the whole graph more uniformly, and that if the graph has specific structures, these will be preserved better and carried over the multi-fidelity estimates.
+This ensures that the high-fidelity data covers the entire graph uniformly and better preserves any underlying structures, leading to more accurate multi-fidelity estimates.

 #### 3.1 Spectral clustering

-The `Graph` class has a built-in `cluster()` method to perform spectral clustering of the nodes.
+The `Graph` class includes a `cluster()` method for performing spectral clustering on the nodes.
-The idea is embedding the nodes in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
-This method returns the indices of the clusters centroids and the cluster label of all nodes.
+This involves embedding the nodes in the graph Laplacian eigenfunction space, and then applying a standard clustering technique, e.g. K-means.
+The method returns both the indices of the cluster centroids and the cluster labels for all nodes.

 Here's an example of usage of the `cluster()` method: